mohammadravoof/resume-html-tailwindcss/README.md

 # resume-html-tailwindcss
-resume using html and tailwindcss
+resume using html and tailwindcss.github.io